Setting Up API Discovery

 . -

-You can now see in the API inventory the source of detection of an API endpoints.
-(Note: it can take up to two hours for the discovery process to run and show results).
+You can now see in the API inventory the source of detection of API endpoints.
+Note that it can take up to two hours for the discovery process to run and show results.

 Figure: Monitor API Endpoints